-For nearly 20 years, Jason has worked closely with in-house counsel and their organizations to address a wide range of antitrust and competition law issues.
+For over 20 years, Jason has worked closely with in-house counsel and their organizations to address a wide range of antitrust and competition law issues.

 He has significant experience counseling corporate clients and ultimately litigating on their behalf to remedy the economic damages they have incurred as a result of antitrust conspiracies in markets for key inputs into their business operations.
 Whether the products at issue are cardboard containers or broiler chickens, Jason seeks to fully understand his client’s objective in connection with these potential affirmative recovery opportunities and then efficiently pursue that objective on their behalf while maintaining frequent communication throughout the engagement.

 Jason has also represented organizations defending against class action allegations that their companies have been part of an antitrust conspiracy either to fix prices or reduce output in a variety of industries.
 In these engagements, Jason emphasizes the importance of quickly obtaining a fulsome understanding of the facts in order to effectively advocate for his clients.
 Where extensive litigation is necessary, Jason has experience with all phases of such antitrust disputes, including preparation of initial pleadings, document discovery, depositions, experts and motions for summary judgment.